thisguyrob/lie-ability/docs/architecture.md

 ## Overview

-Lie‑Ability is a real‑time, bluff‑based trivia game designed to run on a single host machine but be played across many personal devices.
-The system is composed of a **Python backend** that maintains game state and a **TypeScript frontend** rendered twice: once as the **Shared Display** (projector/TV) and once per **Player Device** (phones/tablets).
-All views communicate with the backend through WebSockets for sub‑second bidirectional updates.
+Lie‑Ability is a real‑time, bluff‑based trivia game that runs on a single host machine and lets players connect from personal devices.
+The system combines a **Python backend** that maintains game state with a **TypeScript frontend** shown on the **Shared Display** (projector/TV) and on each **Player Device** (phones/tablets).
+All views communicate with the backend through WebSockets for sub‑second updates.

 > **Goals**
 >